 They are still well below the levels of other major European capitals.
-According to official figures released in May, a 100-square metre apartment in Berlin costs 554 euros a month on average.
-That would only get you a 42-square metre apartment in Madrid, 14 square metres in Paris and just 11 in London, according to the website Global Property Guide.
+According to official figures released in May, a 100-square meter apartment in Berlin costs 554 euros a month on average.
+That would only get you a 42-square meter apartment in Madrid, 14 square meters in Paris and just 11 in London, according to the website Global Property Guide.

 Nevertheless, rent rises in Berlin and other German cities have sparked howls of protest, which reached a crescendo during the recent election campaign.

 The SPD backed a cap on rents early in the campaign and Merkel followed suit in June despite grumbling by some members of her conservative Christian Democrats (CDU).

 The assumption ahead of the start of coalition talks on Wednesday is that since both camps support the idea, they will agree to incorporate it into the policy agenda of their new government.